Nerwo/nerwo-contracts/README.md

 ### Payment

-`event Payment(uint256 indexed transactionID, IERC20 indexed token, uint256 amount, address indexed client)`
+`event Payment(uint256 indexed transactionID, address indexed client, IERC20 indexed token, uint256 amount)`

 Emitted when a payment is made.
 It provides the transaction ID, the ERC20 token address, the amount paid, and the address of the client.

 ### HasToPayFee

-`event HasToPayFee(uint256 indexed transactionID, address party)`
+`event HasToPayFee(uint256 indexed transactionID, address indexed party)`

 Emitted when a party has to pay an arbitration fee.
 It provides the transaction ID and the party that has to pay the fee.